PvGGit/pv-retrieval/README.md

 This Python-script allows you to retrieve filepaths for PVs in Kubernetes.
-In the present version, it will retrieve NFS paths and CephRDB volumes (if set through CSI)
+In the present version, it will retrieve NFS paths and CephRDB volumes (if set through CSI).
+This can help when migrating applications between two clusters.

 Requirements:
 - The kubernetes Python library must be installed